-On June 18, 2015, the Partnership amended and restated its Revolving Credit Facility that matures on June 18, 2020.
-As of March 31, 2017, there were no principal advances and \$3 million in letters of credit outstanding under the \$1.75 billion Revolving Credit Facility due June 18, 2020.
+On June 18, 2015, the Partnership entered into the \$1.75 billion Revolving Credit Facility, which matures on June 18, 2020, subject to an extension option, which may be exercised two times to extend the term of the Revolving Credit facility, in each case, for an additional one-year term.
+As of June 30, 2017, there were no principal advances and \$3 million in letters of credit outstanding under the Revolving Credit Facility.

 The Revolving Credit Facility provides that outstanding borrowings bear interest at LIBOR and/or an alternate base rate, at the Partnership's election, plus an applicable margin.
 The applicable margin is based on the Partnership's applicable credit ratings.
-As of March 31, 2017, the applicable margin for LIBOR-based borrowings under the Revolving Credit Facility was 1.50% based on the Partnership's credit ratings.
+As of June 30, 2017, the applicable margin for LIBOR-based borrowings under the Revolving Credit Facility was 1.50% based on the Partnership's credit ratings.
 In addition, the Revolving Credit Facility requires the Partnership to pay a fee on unused commitments.
 The commitment fee is based on the Partnership's applicable credit rating from the rating agencies.
-As of March 31, 2017, the commitment fee under the Revolving Credit Facility was 0.20% per annum based on the Partnership's credit ratings.
+As of June 30, 2017, the commitment fee under the Revolving Credit Facility was 0.20% per annum based on the Partnership's credit ratings.
 The commitment fee is recorded as interest expense in the Partnership's Condensed Consolidated Statements of Income.